Recycle unwanted items

 Whiteware

-When you purchase a new appliance, ask the sales agent to take your old appliance.
+When you purchase a new appliance, ask the retailer to take your old appliance.